isc-projects/bind9/doc/dev/dev.md

 `ISC_LOG_DYNAMIC` indicates to the logging system that debugging messages are desired, but only at the current debugging level of the program.
-The debugging level can be modifid dynamically at runtime; in `named` this can be done by the `"rndc trace"` command.
+The debugging level can be modified dynamically at runtime; in `named` this can be done by the `"rndc trace"` command.
 When the debugging level is 0 (turned off), then no debugging messages are written to the channel.
 If the debugging level is raised, only debugging